 Would you make a good childcare program administrator?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.
+Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

 They handle all budgetary needs and are responsible for allocation of funds to different programs.
-They are responsible for purchasing the equipment and materials used by the daycare center, as well as paying all bills, including payroll.
-They interview, hire and train new classroom teachers and aides, as well as hold meetings and tours of the center with potential new clients.
+They are responsible for purchasing the equipment and materials used by the daycare centre, as well as paying all bills, including payroll.
+They interview, hire and train new classroom teachers and aides, as well as hold meetings and tours of the centre with potential new clients.
 They are responsible for all communication between parents, teachers and the community.

-Generally, childcare program administrators will not work in the classroom on a day-to-day basis, but rather they will have their own office and spend their time planning and implementing the daily operation of the center.
+Generally, childcare program administrators will not work in the classroom on a day-to-day basis, but rather they will have their own office and spend their time planning and implementing the daily operation of the centre.
 When necessary, they may fill-in for a teacher in the classroom in order to meet the legal student-teacher ratio requirements.
-The work hours will vary greatly and are based on the hours of operation of the specific daycare center they work for.
-Most often this will be Monday through Friday daytime hours, but more and more daycare centers are beginning to increase their hours of operations to include evenings and week-ends.
+The work hours will vary greatly and are based on the hours of operation of the specific daycare centre they work for.
+Most often this will be Monday through Friday daytime hours, but more and more daycare centres are beginning to increase their hours of operations to include evenings and weekends.